In Case of Emergency

 In some states, emergency risk protection orders (ERPOs) might be an option.

-Thirteen states have provisions for temporarily removing from the home the firearms of persons deemed to be at immediate risk of violence to self or to others.
+Nineteen states and the District of Columbia have provisions for temporarily removing from the home the firearms of persons deemed to be at immediate risk of violence to self or to others.
 These are civil orders and in most states are available to immediate family members, household members, and members of law enforcement.
-In most states (excepting Maryland), health care providers cannot directly petition for these orders, but you may discuss this option with a patient at imminent risk or his or her family if a policy exists in your state.
+In many states where ERPOs exist, health care providers cannot directly petition for these orders, but you may discuss this option with a patient at imminent risk or his or her family if a policy exists in your state.

 Evaluations of these policies suggest that they may be particularly useful in preventing suicides.1, 2

 You can find out whether a Gun Violence Restraining Order (GVRO), Extreme Risk Protection Order (ERPO), or a similar legal intervention is an option in your state by visiting the Giffords Law Center online.